keli559/Ekman-transport-a-trigger-of-interannual-extreme-formation-rates-of-Eighteen-Degree-Water/README.md

 of the interannual variability of EDW freshly ventilated volume
 * Note the non-Gaussian distribution of the total sampling
 ![subtropical gyre and EDW](https://github.com/keli559/Ekman-transport-a-trigger-of-interannual-extreme-formation-rates-of-Eighteen-Degree-Water/blob/main/slide_16_ke_li.png)
-<sub>1950-2020 interannual variability of EDW outcropping volume
+<sub>Figure 4-1: 1950-2020 interannual variability of EDW outcropping volume
     and its extreme occurrences in years.
     (Upper) The interannual variability of seasonal-maximum EDW outcropping volume is in